shangqing-liu/shangqing-liu.github.io/_pages/about.md

 News
 ======
+*  (04/2025) Our paper “Demystifying Memorization in LLM-based Program Repair via a General Hypothesis Testing Framework” is accepted by FSE25.
 *  (02/2025) Our paper “ContrastRepair: Enhancing Conversation-Based Automated Program Repair via Contrastive Test Case Pairs” is accepted by TOSEM.
 *  (01/2025) Our paper “Intention is All You Need: Refining Your Code from Your Intention” is accepted by ICSE25.
 *  (10/2024) Our paper “SpecGen: Automated Generation of Formal Program Specifications via Large Language Models” is accepted by ICSE25.